Central Coast United FC: Senior team history

 In 2017, the club applied and was granted a licence to compete under from the start of the 2018 season.

 In both the 2018 and 2019 season, Club Captain Daniel McFarlane won NSW State League Player of the Year.

-In the club's first season they narrowly lost out on promotion by a single point, an incredible achievement in their first season.
-The club emphatically bounced back to secure the Grand Final Championship with a victory over Bankstown United.
+In the club's first season they lost out on promotion by a single point, an achievement in their first season.
+The club later secured the Grand Final Championship with a victory over Bankstown United.
 The 2019 season saw Central Coast United again be successful as in July 2019, the club secured promotion to National Premier Leagues NSW 3 with a 3–1 victory over Prospect United in their 2nd ever season.
-Another marvellous achievement was set as the 2019 season for Central Coast United as it was declared the most successful Central Coast side in history due to the Under 15s, 16s, 18s, 20s and the 1st Team all outright winners of the league.
+The 2019 season for Central Coast United was declared the most successful Central Coast side due to the Under 15s, 16s, 18s, 20s and the 1st Team all winners of the league.

 The 2022 season saw even more success for the club as it gained promotion to the NSW League One competition after a 1–1 draw with Canterbury Bankstown on 16 July 2022.
 However, the club only lasted a solitary season in League One, being relegated in 2023 back to NSW League Two, finishing 10 points off second last placed Mounties Wanderers FC.